 Major Awards :

-- 1971: AIA Gold Medal.
-Elected a member of the American Academy of Arts and Letters
+- 1973: Architecture Gold Medal, American Academy of Arts and Letters

 Louis I. Kahn's troubled life is explored in My Architect, a 2003 documentary film by his son, Nathaniel Kahn.
-Louis Kahn had three children with three different women:
+Louis Kahn was the father of three children with three different women: